Can I check my customers' registrations and activity? How do I know if my notifications are being sent?

 Any customer membership

 Need to quickly check which memberships or packages a customer has purchased?
-Use this filter to enter their name and generate a list.
+Use this filter to enter their name and display a list.
 For more details on one of their memberships, click the desired item in the list as seen below.

 Tip.
 If you'd like to receive emails for specific types of customer activity, you can enable notifications on your staff account.